mgutz/mygrate/README.md

 # mygrate

-Database migrations for MySQL and PostgreSQL database using the database provided CLI utilities, `mysql` and `psql` respectively.
-The end goal is to have migration scripts that can be run by a DBA without having to install anything on the production server.
+Database migrations for MySQL, PostgreSQL and SQL Server database using plain SQL files.
+The end goal is to have migration scripts that can be run by a DBA.

 ## Installation

     npm install -g mygrate

-Depending on your database, you will need to install either

-    npm install pg
-    npm install mysql

 ## Walkthrough